Jellyfish Stings (cont.)

 - The doctor may also prescribe antibiotics if the patient has cellulitis.
 Take all medications as directed and until they are gone.

-- If it has been longer than 10 years since the patient's last tetanus shot.
+- If it has been longer than 10 years since the patient's last tetanus shot, a booster shot might be recommended.

 Patient Comments & Reviews